-Scotland The Bread’s organic heritage grain is milled in small batches on a UK-unique Zentrofan mill.
+Scotland The Bread sells organic wheat and rye grain and flour, milled in small batches on a UK-unique Zentrofan mill.
 This cyclone mill processes our whole grains into cool, ultra-fine wholemeal flour, while preserving their higher-than-ordinary nutrient levels.

 Grown on Balcaskie Estate in Fife, our traditional grains have been meticulously researched and chosen for their suitability for the Scottish growing conditions and climate, their biodiversity, their considerably higher levels of vitamins and minerals than conventional grains, and their exceptional flavour.

 These qualities are increasingly sought after by enlightened bakers across the country, and we are encouraged by the recognition our flour is receiving from commercial Real Bread bakeries.
 We have collected some feedback, put together some top baking tips, and regularly update the list of bakeries who use our flour.
-Since it was launched in September 2017, ours has been the flour of choice for the overall winning loaf in the Scottish Bread Championships.
+Since it was launched in September 2017, ours has been the flour of choice for the overall winning loaf in the Scottish Bread Championship.

 Nutrient Dense Flour

 Our scientific testing has proven that Scotland The Bread’s flours are, on average, more nutrient-dense than most – if not all – commercial alternatives.
 Find out how we confirmed this information.

 We call our wheat grain ‘Balcaskie Landrace’ as an indication of our ambitions to create an increasingly diverse population of plants that adapt to the local soils and climate.